 Although higher education improves earnings for both women and men, it does not help them equally.
 A 7 percent gender pay gap persists for recent female college graduates even after accounting for college major, occupation, economic sector, hours worked, months unemployed since graduation, GPA, type of undergraduate institution, institutional selectivity, age, geographical region, and marital status.
 For women with college degrees, especially black and Hispanic women, the gender pay gap means that student loan debt may hang over their heads for many more years to come.

 You’ve probably heard that men are paid more than women are paid over their lifetimes.
 But what does that mean?

 Boston could be the first city to close the gender pay gap.
-At least that’s Mayor Martin J. Walsh’s goal, and it might just be possible, thanks to the AAUW Work Smart salary negotiation program.
+At least that’s Mayor Martin J. Walsh’s goal.

 Until a federal law is passed, states will continue operating under piecemeal laws to combat unequal pay.